Kerwood/confluence-updater/README.md

 ## Release Notes

 ### 2.1.0
+- Added support for superscript page header.
+See [Superscript Header](#superscript-header)
 - Added support for images.
 See [Image Uploads](#image-uploads).
 - Added page restriction support.
 See [Read Only](#read-only).
 - Added link replacement.
 See [Link Replacement](#link-replacement).